bdavisdotcom/edge-test/Reviewer-README.md

 ## List of dev comments
 - I wrote all of this by hand, manually, starting on Oct 17 (see commit history) -- except for bootstrapping the react app so I wouldn't have to write webpack,etc, configs.
 I referenced the web where needed, as I have used many different languages and tech stacks in the last few years--things get lost if not used regularly (I used agGrid, used their docs, etc).
 See github commits for the progression.
 - I didn't get time to work on css / styles
-- I ran out of time before I could add unit / integration tests -- will add in the near future
+- I ran out of time before I could add unit / integration tests
-- I ran out of time before I could put documentation together -- will add in the near future
+- I ran out of time before I could put documentation together
-- field / form validation could use more work, again, I ran out of time -- will add in the near future
+- field / form validation could use more work, again, I ran out of time
 - There are lots of "console.log()" and "console.dir()" which would not go into the wild normally.
 This is a dev exercise.
 - SO that also means there could be bugs ;)